Things to see and visit in Provence

 Menton, (06) an old coastal town almost on the Italian border, is famous for its warm climate and its gardens.

-Nice (06) The capital of the riviera, Nice was made ppular almost 200 years ago by the English, and the seafront is known as the Promenade des Anglais.
+Nice (06) The capital of the riviera, Nice was made popular almost 200 years ago by the English, and the seafront is known as the Promenade des Anglais.
 The town has plenty to offer including a Matisse museum, a Chagall museum, the famous flower market, the old town, and the gardens of the castle.

 Saint Jean Cap-Ferrat.(06) One of the most exclusive places to live, this is a small peninsula just east of Nice.
 The peninsula has some fine sandy beaches and a coastal walk.
 The Villa Ephrussi de Rothschild is a beautiful Italianate villa set among sepctacular gardens overlooking the sea.